cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 - Do you have an idea you want to design and develop?
 Yes you can ...
 Write a User Story and present what you are planning to do.

-### Design the interface
+### Sketch the interface

 1. Investigate API
 2. Sketch Userflow in a Wireflow
-3. Sketch Breakdown-graph: break the wireflow down in HTML, CSS and JS.
+3. Sketch Breakdown-graph: break the Wireflow down in HTML, CSS and JS.

 ### Resources